parenthetical-e/timecourse/README.markdown

 # TODO

-* Implement magic
+* Implement filter.rank and filter.score ...
-* Implement keep...
+* Several of the scores need inverting
-* Find a way to add roi names to the plot facets
+* There are still no plot titles; WTF ggplot, WTF.
 * Correct errors in this doc

 # Install